 How will the February 2022 bar exam be administered?

 NCBE has announced plans to return to exclusively paper-based, in-person testing for the February 2022 administration of the bar exam, unless restrictions by a public health authority prohibit a jurisdiction from administering the exam in person.
 NCBE and jurisdictions continue to monitor the public health landscape, recognizing that any jurisdiction’s public health authority may establish that candidates cannot test in person.
 Should that occur, NCBE is committed to working with that jurisdiction on a solution that will enable its candidates to test.

 What is the relationship between NCBE and the jurisdictions?

 Jurisdictions determine licensure requirements and handle registration for and administration of the bar exam.
 NCBE is a nonprofit that creates the tests used by most of the jurisdictions for their bar exam.

 At this time, all NCBE services, including character and fitness services, NCBE Accounts, MPRE registration, MPRE test accommodations, and Score Services, are functioning normally.

 How can I contact NCBE?

-Due to the high volume of inquiries, we are unable to respond to individual questions about COVID-19 and the July bar exam.
+To contact NCBE directly, visit our Contact Us page.
 We continue to add FAQs to this page to address the questions we have received so far; please check this page and NCBE COVID-19 Updates for further updates.

 What is NCBE doing to prepare for additional disruptions due to COVID-19?